alphagov/verify-service-provider/README.md

 | MSA_METADATA_URL | The URL to the MSA's metadata       |

-The VSP is a Dropwizard application, so you can also configure it with the [options provided by Dropwizard][dropwizard](https://www.dropwizard.io).
+The VSP is a Dropwizard application, so you can also configure it with the [options provided by Dropwizard][dropwizard].
 Check the [VSP release notes][release-notes] to find out which Dropwizard version was used when building the release you're using.

 ## Contribute to the Verify Service Provider